AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

   You can filter routes based on a specific IP address to view all gateways across which a subnet is propagated that includes the specific IP address.

-- VPC/VNet/VCN Routes: Routing tables for all virtual data centers (VPC/VNet/VCN) in any cloud provider.
+- VPC/VNet/VCN Routes: Routing tables for all VPC/VNet/VCNs in any cloud provider.

   You can filter routing tables based on a specific route table name.